Mifflintown, Pennsylvania: Transportation

 Pennsylvania Route 35, a southwest–northeast highway that serves as Juniata County's principal arterial highway running in that direction, forms the main street of Mifflintown.
 It intersects the former mainline of US routes 22 and 322, which was moved in the early 1970s to a four-lane bypass lying east of the town.
 The former Pennsylvania Railroad mainline tracks, now owned by the Norfolk Southern Railway, lie across the Juniata River in the adjoining town of Mifflin.

 Education

-Mifflintown is the home of Juniata High School, which serves the southern half of Juniata County.
+Mifflintown is the home of Juniata High School, which serves the southern half of the Juniata County School District.
 Tuscarora Junior High School and Juniata Elementary School are also located in the town.